rishabhjoshi/rishabhjoshi.github.io.old/index.md

 ## Research Interest

-My research interests are mainly in the field of IOT and Machine Learning with a focus on applications of ML techniques to various domains like pervasive computing systems.
+My research interests are mainly in the field of IoT and Machine Learning with a focus on applications of ML techniques to various domains including pervasive computing systems.
-I also take deep interest in ANN and Deep Learning and like understanding how such models work and mimic humans in cognitive tasks.
+I also take deep interest in ANNs and Deep Learning and like understanding how such models work and mimic humans in cognitive tasks, especially those related to Vision.
 I love to take a multidisciplinary approach to every problem I face.

-I have worked on Wearables and IOT and I believe in the theory to make **my** world personalized to **me**!
-I believe that IOT devices and machines that mimic humans will be a starting step to make *my* world tuned to *my* needs and wishes.
+I have worked on Wearables and IoT and I believe in the theory to make **my** world personalized to **me**!
+I believe that IoT devices and machines that mimic humans will be a starting step to make *my* world tuned to *my* needs and wishes.

 ---